uclchem/UCLCHEM/examples/fortran_cli/README.md

 `.inp files` - It is possible to run UCLCHEM as a binary.
 The inp files are how we set parameters when using the binary.
     -   `static.inp` A static standalone model, it uses CLOUD
     -   `phase1.inp` A first stage model, it uses CLOUD
-    -   `phase2.inp` It needs first stage to be run succesfully, it uses HOTCORE
+    -   `phase2.inp` It needs first stage to be run successfully, it uses HOTCORE
     -   `shock.inp`  A shock model, it is set up also run after the first stage
     -   `postprocess.inp` This interfaces with the postprocessing code as proposed in [1]